 -----------------------------------------------------------------------------------------------------------

 What is the SNCP?
 The Sustainable Nimbin Community Plan (SNCP) was first developed by the Nimbin community in 2009, and incorporated many of the goals and strategies from previous plans developed by Nimbinites since the 70s.
-It has been revised and updated by the community twice since, with the current version expiring in 2021.
-Around 800 Nimbinites have been involved in the development and implementation of the SNCP to date.
-COVID, then the 2022 floods and the many subsequent consultations by Council and others have prevented the community from coming back together to revise the SNCP - until now.
+It has been revised and updated by the community three times since, with the current version renewed in 2024.
+Over 900 Nimbinites have been involved in the development and implementation of the SNCP to date.

 Who owns the SNCP?
 The SNCP is our community’s own plan and the focus has always been on what we the community can do for ourselves to shape our community and bring our visions into fruition.
 It has won Awards and has attracted funding and support to many community projects and activities.